-Recent highlights include a tour with Rossini´s La Cenerentola/Clorinda with the Musiciens du Prince and Gianluca Capuano in Switzerland, Spain and Italy, Haendel´s Messiah in Barcelona and Vic with the Zurich Chamber Orchestra and Daniel Hope, King Arthur by Henry Purcell at the Theater an der Wien with Concentus Musicus Wien and Stefan Gottfried, Schubert´s Mass in E-flat major in Cleveland with Franz Welser-Möst, Mendelssohns Lobgesang at Milan´s Scala with Cornelius Meister as well as Rossini´s La Cenerentola/Clorinda with Cecilia Bartoli and the Orchestra La Scintilla under the baton of Gianluca Capuano at the Zurich Opera House, Rejchas Leonore in Brno and Mendelssohn´s Lobgesang with The Clevleand Orchestra and Franz Welser-Möst.
-With the Ensemble Florea and Marek Sryncl, she is presenting a baroque programme called “Luce eterno” (a baroque voyage to Rome).
+Recent highlights include a tour with Rossini´s La Cenerentola/Clorinda with the Musiciens du Prince and Gianluca Capuano in Switzerland, Spain and Italy, Haendel´s Messiah in Barcelona and Vic with the Zurich Chamber Orchestra and Daniel Hope, King Arthur by Henry Purcell at the Theater an der Wien with Concentus Musicus Wien and Stefan Gottfried, Schubert´s Mass in E-flat major in Cleveland with Franz Welser-Möst, Mendelssohns Lobgesang at Milan´s Scala with Cornelius Meister as well as Rossini´s La Cenerentola/Clorinda with Cecilia Bartoli and the Orchestra La Scintilla under the baton of Gianluca Capuano at the Zurich Opera House and Mendelssohn´s Lobgesang with The Clevleand Orchestra and Franz Welser-Möst.
+With the Ensemble Florea and Marek Sryncl, she presented a baroque programme called “Luce eterno” (a baroque voyage to Rome).

 Her CD releases include several solo recitals, the most recent ones being a solo-album with Songs by Bohuslav Martinů (rewarded with a Diapason d’Ort) and the album Prague-Vienna: A journey in songs with songs by Tomášek, Koželuh, Mozart, Haydn and others.
 Further records of the label Supraphon include the album Recollection featuring songs by Joseph Haydn, a solo CD with songs from Mussorgsky, Dvorák, Richard Strauss and Schoeck as well as Moravian Folk Songs by Janácek and Bach Cantatas with Collegium 1704 under Václav Luks.
 Martina Janková can be seen on DVD as Tilly (Simplicius) by Johann Strauss, Zerlina (Don Giovanni), Susanna (Le nozze di Figaro), Despina (Così fan tutte), and Angelica (Orlando) by Handel, as well as Angelo in Händel’s Oratorio La Resurrezione.
 In summer 2016, the DVD of the Salzburg Festival´s production of Le nozze di Figaro has been released, with a brilliant Martina Janková in the role of Susanna.